Wednesday, November 22, 2023

 Another crash as another huge rock collided with the door.
 Then another crash.

-One of the ogres stuck his face through the gaps.
+Then, one of the ogres stuck his face through a gap in the steel beams.

 “Now,” Finn said.
 Catherine pressed the trigger on the crossbow, firing an arrow right into the ogre’s right eye.
-The ogre screamed in pain and immediately retreated.
+The ogre screamed in pain and immediately pulled his head back outside..

 Catherine hurried to fit another arrow into the crossbow.

 Another ogre put his arm in through the door.
-Finn raised his sword high and chopped down.
+Finn raised his sword high and swung it down.
 The ogre’s arm came clean off.

 There was a cry of rage from outside.
-“You’ve just made them mad,” Margaret warned.
+“Now they’re really angry,” Margaret warned.

 There was a pause, and then they could hear one of the ogres running towards the door at full speed.
-He crashed into the door, dislodging the door from its hinges completely.
-The two boulders behind the door also wobbled from the force of the impact.
+He crashed into the door, forcing the door from its hinges completely.
+The two boulders were now the only things holding the broken door in place, but they also wobbled from the force of the impact.

-The ogre entered into the house and roared like a lion.
+The ogre stepped into the house and roared like a lion.

 Catherine’s heart was pounding fast.
 She could feel the adrenaline flowing through her.
 She raised the crossbow and fired an arrow at the ogre.
-Then, suddenly, the crossbow burst into flames while it was still in her hands.
+The arrow hit the ogre in the neck, but as soon as Catherine had fired it off, the crossbow suddenly burst into flames while it was still in her hands.
 Catherine screamed out and dropped the crossbow on the ground in shock.
 Margaret quickly threw a blanket over the crossbow and smothered the flames.
 Catherine looked over at Margaret.
 Margaret looked back at Catherine.
-Margaret could see Catherine wanted to ask something.
+Margaret could see that there was a question in Catherine’s eyes.
 “Not now,” Margaret said.
 “We need to deal with the ogres first.”

-The arrow that Catherine had shot hit the ogre in the neck.
-The ogre screamed out in pain.
+Meanwhile, the ogre screamed out in pain as the arrow pierced his neck.
 Flinn swung his sword and sliced the ogre’s head out.

 “Quick, out into the open,” Flinn said.
 “If we have to fight them, then let’s do it where we have room to swing our weapons.”

 One of them roared, and charged towards Finn.
-Finn thrust his sword right into the ogre’s chest.
-It fell over dead.
+Finn thrust his sword right into the ogre’s chest, killing it instantly.

 Another ogre charged at Carlyle.
-Carlyle hacked at it with his ax to try to keep the ogre at bay.
-Flinn quickly came to Carlyle’s aid and swung his sword and cut the ogre’s head clean off.
+Carlyle hacked at the ogre with his ax to try to keep it at bay.
+Flinn quickly came to Carlyle’s aid, swung his sword and with one stroke cut the ogre’s head clean off.

 It was at this point that the remaining two ogres decided to flee.